 How To Make Your Home More Accessible

-When it comes to disability or chronic illness, navigating your home can be detrimental to both your physical and mental health, especially if you’re not able to handle navigating stairways, small hallways or even achieve mundane everyday tasks.
+When it comes to a disability or chronic illness, navigating your home can be detrimental to both your physical and mental health, especially if you’re not able to handle navigating stairways, small hallways or even achieve mundane everyday tasks.
 Below are some ways you can make your home more accessible and ways in which you can gain back some of your life.

 Access lifts, such as Axess 2 Platform Lifts are a great way to bring accessibility into your life as a wheelchair user.
 A bespoke lift can set you back a lot of money, but if you can afford one, it’s one of the easiest ways to navigate your home without having to leave your wheelchair in order to do so.

-If your budget won’t accommodate to a lift, then why not consider a stairlift?
-These are great for everyday mobility, and can be installed without having to renovate your home.
+If your budget won’t accommodate a lift, then why not consider a stairlift?
+These are great for everyday mobility and can be installed without having to renovate your home.
 Usually installed within 1-2 hours, stairlifts can be installed to both straight and curved staircases, and come in a range of styles and prices.

 Smaller Items for Accessibility